After bruising week, global stocks make fragile gains ahead of U.S. jobs data

 It may also prompt the Federal Reserve to cut interest rates again.

-MSCI world equity index .MIWD00000PUS, which tracks shares in 47 countries, eked out small gains, up slightly at 0905 GMT and reversing earlier losses in Asia as investors looked to a key U.S. job report that could determine whether the Federal Reserve cuts rates further.
+MSCI world equity index, which tracks shares in 47 countries, eked out small gains, up slightly at 0905 GMT and reversing earlier losses in Asia as investors looked to a key U.S. job report that could determine whether the Federal Reserve cuts rates further.

-Taking comfort from gains on Wall Street overnight, European bourses were all higher, with the pan European STOXX 600 and euro-zone .STOXXE benchmark up 0.2%.
+Taking comfort from gains on Wall Street overnight, European bourses were all higher, with the pan European STOXX 600 and euro-zone benchmark up 0.2%.

 “(The) market has very quickly reversed to the ‘bad news is good news’ model and rallied on increased rate cut expectation,” said Marija Veitmane, multi-asset senior strategist at State Street Global Markets.